thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 Additionally, newly added broker nodes to the cluster acquire this vital information upon their activation.

 Client subscriptions hold significant importance within the MQTT publish/subscribe pattern.
-To optimize performance, the ThingsBoard MQTT broker employs the [Trie](#subscriptions-trie) data structure, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.
+To optimize performance, TBMQ employs the [Trie](#subscriptions-trie) data structure, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.

 Upon a publisher client dispatching a _PUBLISH_ message, it is stored in the initial Kafka topic called **tbmq.msg.all**.